The library has many different tools you can use to find the information you are looking for.

 When searching everything in Novanet or when searching the physical collections of all Novanet Libraries, search results can include items available at the MtA ibraries and items available at other Novanet libraries.
 You can easily request

 items from other Novanet libraries by placing a hold on the items you wish to borrow.

 What is the A to Z Databases List?

-For these reasons, searching individual databases in addition or instead of Novanet may be the best option in some cases
+In some cases, searching individual databases in addition to or instead of Novanet may be the best option.

 When should I use the A to Z list?

 - I know the name of the database I am looking for.

 - I am doing intensive research in a specific subject area.

 - I want to use the extra search features provided by individual databases.

 permits you to search for journals and discover in which library database(s) they are available.